 - Hold onto and grip prey

-- The paws contain scent glands which enable the cat to mark his or her territory as they scratch
+- The paws contain scent glands known as interdigital glands that enable the cat to mark his or her territory as they scratch

 - Scent glands are only present in the paws